JoelEmmanuelCloud/My_Articles/cldrrii5t00030aii31mh0guw.md

 # Understanding AWS 3-Tier Cloud Architecture and Design.

-In this article, we're going to learn the 3 tier system design of architecture.
+In this article, we're going to learn the 3 tier system design of a cloud architecture.
 I'm also going to go over some of the questions you can expect during your interview.

 So first things first, **why is it called three tiers**?